Avigajjewar/AI-recipe-finder/README.md

 # Overview
-CookCompass is an AI-powered recipe finder website designed to make cooking simple and enjoyable.
-Enter the ingredients you have, and CookCompass will suggest recipes tailored to your pantry.
-Whether you're a seasoned chef or a beginner, CookCompass offers personalized meal ideas, filters for dietary preferences, and step-by-step instructions to elevate your cooking experience.
+This is an AI-powered recipe finder website designed to make cooking simple and enjoyable.
+Enter the ingredients you have, and this will suggest recipes tailored to your pantry.
+Whether you're a seasoned chef or a beginner, This offers personalized meal ideas, filters for dietary preferences, and step-by-step instructions to elevate your cooking experience.

 Click <a href="https://ai-recipefinder.netlify.app/">here</a> to Access the site.

-Here’s a professional and detailed README description for your recipe finder website:

-CookCompass
-Your ultimate guide to discovering delicious recipes effortlessly!

-Overview
-CookCompass is an AI-powered recipe finder website designed to make cooking simple and enjoyable.
-Enter the ingredients you have, and CookCompass will suggest recipes tailored to your pantry.
-Whether you're a seasoned chef or a beginner, CookCompass offers personalized meal ideas, filters for dietary preferences, and step-by-step instructions to elevate your cooking experience.

 # Features

 ## Core Features